Welcome to the Jane Financial Blog

 Woman soaking in an infinity pool

 Transitions, even positive ones like a financial windfall from an IPO, can be overwhelming.
-You may be uncertain about what to do with your upcoming windfall from the Snowflake IPO.
-Important dates are approaching: you can sell 25% in December, and the rest in March 2021.
-In December, I’ll be writing about preparing for the […]
+You may be uncertain about what to do with your upcoming windfall from your company’s IPO.
+Let’s focus on the longer-term (and perhaps unexpected) ripple effects of the IPO.
+I’ll also cover money scripts to see how your early beliefs about […]

 Open Enrollment